julien6387/supvisors/docs/configuration.rst

     before trying to associate a ``pattern`` definition.

     It also may happen that several patterns match the same program name.
-In this case, **Supvisors** chooses the pattern with the greatest matching, or arbitrarily the first of them if such a rule does not discrimate enough.
-So given two pattern names ``prg`` and ``prg_``, **Supvisors** applies the rules associated to ``prg_`` when consirering the program ``prg_00``.
+In this case, **Supvisors** chooses the pattern with the greatest matching, or arbitrarily the first of them if such a rule does not discriminate enough.
+So given two pattern names ``prg`` and ``prg_``, **Supvisors** applies the rules associated to ``prg_`` when considering the program ``prg_00``.

 .. note:: *About the use of ``#`` in ``addresses``.*

-    The intention is for a program that is meant to be started on each address in the address list.
+    The intention is for a program that is meant to be started on each node in the address list.
     As an example, consider an extract of the following Supervisor configuration:

     .. code-block:: ini